More at rubyonrails.org:

 end

-Deeply-nested resources quickly become cumbersome.
-In this case, for example, the application would recognize paths such as:
+In the above example, the application would recognize paths such as:

 /publishers/1/magazines/2/photos/3

-One way to avoid deep nesting (as recommended above) is to generate the collection actions scoped under the parent, so as to get a sense of the hierarchy, but to not nest the member actions.
-In other words, to only build routes with the minimal amount of information to uniquely identify the resource, like this:
+One way to avoid deep nesting (as recommended above) is to generate the collection actions scoped under the parent - so as to get a sense of the hierarchy, but to not nest the member actions.
+In other words, to only build routes with the minimal amount of information to uniquely identify the resource.

 resources :articles do